ewierschke/terraform-aws-enable-region-associate-security-tools/README.md

 # terraform-aws-enable-region-associate-security-tools

-A Terraform module to ... when AWS accounts enable an opt-in region in an AWS Organization.
+A Terraform module to associate member account security tools to security tooling account when AWS accounts enable an opt-in region in an AWS Organization.

-The Lambda function is triggered for the account by an Event Rule that matches the ...
-EnableRegion ... events.
-The function then
-... for that account.
+The Lambda function is triggered for the member account by an Event Rule that matches the 'Region Opt-In Status Change' events.
+The function then get Organizations information for that member account and associates Inspector, Detective, and Macie to the defined security tooling account.

 <!-- BEGIN TFDOCS -->
 ## Requirements